hyfydy/hyfydy-doc/hyfydy-user-manual.md

+# Hyfydy User Manual

 [toc]

-# Introduction
+## Introduction

-## About
+### About

 Hyfydy is software for high-performance musculoskeletal simulation, with a focus on biomechanics research and predictive simulation of human and animal motion.
 It supports bodies, joints, contacts, musculotendon actuators, and torque actuators.
 Some of its key features include:

 * **High performance**.
 Hyfydy simulations run 50-100x faster than OpenSim[^SHUD2018], using the same muscle and contact models*.
 Hyfydy is also fast enough for use in real-time applications such as games.
 * **Stable integration**.
 Efficient error-controlled variable-step integration methods ensure the simulation always runs stable at a user-specified accuracy level, without sacrificing performance.
 * **Accurate models**.
 Hyfydy contains research-grade state-of-the-art models for musculotendon dynamics and contact forces.
 * **Force-based constraints**.
 Joint constraints in Hyfydy are modeled through forces that mimic the effect of cartilage and ligaments.
 This allows for customizable joint stiffness and damping, and closed kinematic chains.
-Hyfydy is optimized to run at high simulation frequencies (>3000Hz) to efficiently handle stiff joint, muscle and contact forces.
+Hyfydy is optimized to run at high simulation frequencies (>3000Hz) to efficiently handle stiff joint and contact constraint forces.
-* **Intuitive model format** (no XML) for easy model building and editing.
-A tool for converting OpenSim models is included (only for supported features).
+* **Intuitive model format** for easy model building and editing.
+A tool for converting OpenSim models is included (only a subset of OpenSim features is supported).

 Hyfydy is currently available as a plugin for the open-source SCONE[^G2019]  simulation software.
 For more information on SCONE, please visit the [SCONE website](https://scone.software).

 *\* Performance comparison between Hyfydy and OpenSim was based on a 10 second gait simulation using a reflex-based controller[^GH2010] with hill-type musculotendon dynamics[^MUSD2013] and non-linear contact forces[^HC1975].
 Control parameters were optimized in SCONE[^G2019] using 1000 generations of CMA-ES[^H2006] on a 4-core i7 Intel CPU.*

-## Citation
+### Citation

 If you use Hyfydy in a research project, please use the following citation: